 Dr. Indergaard has been at Valdosta State University since 1993.
 His duties have included teaching studio and class piano, accompanying faculty and students, and teaching German diction to singers.
 At present, he serves as Keyboard Area Chair and Coordinator of Graduate Music Studies.
 Before coming to Valdosta, he was on the faculty of the Freiburg Hochschule für Musik for ten years as an accompanist and studio piano instructor.
 During that time, he worked closely with Heinz Holliger, Aurele Nicolet, Dieter Klöcker, Ifor James, and Rainer Kussmaul.

 Dr. Indergaard has performed on the lecture recital Music of the Holocaust throughout the United States.
 This program, presented by noted Holocaust scholar Dr. Susan Eischeid, features music composed at Auschwitz and Theresianstadt, and has been recorded on the CD Mystic Chords of Genocide.
 Other recent appearances of note include Ravel's Concerto for the left hand with the Central Florida Symphony, Liszt's Totentanz with the Valdosta State University Wind Ensemble, and Bach's Concerto for Two Pianos in C minor with the Valdosta Symphony Orchestra.
-Dr. Indergaard has presented at both the Georgia Music Teachers' Association and Georgia Music Educators' Association state conferences.
+Dr. Indergaard has presented and taught master classes at both the Georgia Music Teachers' Association and Georgia Music Educators' Association state conferences.

 Dr. Indergaard served as the Georgia Music Educators' Association Piano Division Chair from 2007-09 and Vice-President for Georgia Music Teachers' National Association Competitions from 2010-12.
 He has taught piano at the Georgia Governors' Honors Program since 2003 and has served as GHP Music Department Head since 2006.
 Dr. Indergaard has adjudicated throughout Georgia and the American Southeast.